Person browsing through a buyers guide catalog

 This has made the buyers guide an absolutely inseparable aspect of ecommerce sales.

-With 56% of buyers abandoning online purchases because of a lack of information about the product, service, or delivery, it’s critical to provide 24/7 information that can be browsed at any stage of a buyer’s journey.
+With 83% of buyers ready to abandon an ecommerce site that provided insufficient product information, it's critical to provide 24/7 details that can be browsed at any stage of the buyer's journey.
 The buyers guide fills this role perfectly, detailing pain points, expressing solutions, and otherwise highlighting products that can help your consumers thrive.

 Let's explore the fundamentals of the modern buyers guide, including why it's so important, how to create one, and some examples provided by other brands.